ohotnikarturik/My-cloud-storage/README.md

 # My Cloud Storage app

-> Web app build with React, Redux and AWS Amplify
+> Web app build with React, Redux and AWS Amplify.
-> The goal of "My Cloud Storage" app secure to store and retrieve all of clients data
+> The goal of "My Cloud Storage" app secure to store and retrieve all of clients data.
-> "My Cloud Storage" app is now on vevelopment mode
+> "My Cloud Storage" app is now on vevelopment mode.
-> The app now has Authetication features: Sign Up , Sign In, Forgot Password and Change Password
+> The app now has Authetication features: Sign Up , Sign In, Forgot Password and Change Password.

 ## Development